 The Consistency of WL vs the Unpredictability of IUL

-While indexed universal life offers the potential for higher returns vs whole life, due to the stock market-linked subaccounts it offers, this may also contribute to more unpredictability with IUL than whole life.
+While indexed universal life insurance offers the potential for higher returns vs whole life, due to the stock market-linked subaccounts it offers, this may also contribute to more unpredictability with IUL than whole life.

 Essentially, this unpredictability lies within the equity markets themselves, which can turn in positive results one year only to lose money the next.
-IUL policies typically feature floor rates set at no less than 0%, so you don’t have to worry about losing money in your cash account if the stock market declines.
+IUL policies typically feature floor rates set at no less than 0%, so you don’t have to worry about losing money in your cash value account if the stock market declines.

 Sales illustrations that demonstrate high returns from IUL policies should be approached with caution, as there are no guarantees that the rosy projections they often show will actually occur.